julig3ccd/SatMae_SWIR_Prediction/README.md

 **[Paper](https://arxiv.org/abs/2207.08051)** |
 **[Video](https://recorder-v3.slideslive.com/?share=75759&s=4597a5f4-7f86-4e18-a11b-fbac51cb7616)**

-This is the official repository for the NeurIPS 2022 paper "_SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery_".
+This is copy of the official repository for the NeurIPS 2022 paper "_SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery_". for research purposes only.

 Authors:
 [Yezhen Cong](https://www.linkedin.com/in/yezhen-cong-60a449204/) <sup>1</sup>,